jcjiang/dotnet-data-access-workshop/part-2-efcore/README.md

 #### Project Structure

 There are three important parts of every EF Core project.
+This is meant as a big picture overview - the next section will guide you through building each section in detail.

 ![Structure](image-4.png)